awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 When you create an AWS Systems Manager maintenance window or a State Manager association, you specify a schedule for when the window or the association should run\.
 State Manager is a capability of AWS Systems Manager\.
 You can specify a schedule as either a time\-based entry, called a *cron expression*, or a frequency\-based entry, called a *rate expression*\.

 When you create an association or a maintenance window, you can specify a timestamp in Coordinated Universal Time \(UTC\) format so that it runs once at the specified time\.
-Maintenance windows also support *schedule offsets* for CRON expressions only\.
-A schedule offset is the number of days to wait after the date and time specified by a CRON expression before running the maintenance window\.
-For example, the following CRON/Rate expression schedules a maintenance window to run the third Tuesday of every month at 11:30 PM\.
+Associations and maintenance windows also support *schedule offsets* for cron expressions only\.
+A schedule offset is the number of days to wait after the date and time specified by a cron expression before running the association or maintenance window\.
+For example, the following cron expression schedules an association or maintenance window to run the third Tuesday of every month at 11:30 PM\.

 ```
 cron(30 23 ? * TUE#3 *)